blinkletter/Chem4410/_build/html/_sources/Lessons/Lesson_02.md

 #### Molecular Orbital Theory

 1. [Molecular Orbital Tutorial](Resource_Moodle_Link.md)
-    - I wrote this review to present a simpler method for constructing a molecular orbital system than that given in the text- book.
+    - I wrote this review to present a simpler method for constructing a molecular orbital system than that given in the textbook.
 The textbook method is better and more generally applicable.
-My method is lesser in every category but works well most of the time.
-A PDF file on the moodle site
+My method is worse in every category, but works well most of the time.
+A PDF file is available on the moodle site

 ### Extra Resources